gverploeg/Recommender-Case-Study/pair.md

 ## Datasets available, datasets not available

 The **movies data** and **user data** are in `data/movies.dat` and `data/users.dat`.

-The users' ratings have been broken into a training and test set for you (the split has been done by keeping the most recent 50% of the ratings for the testing set).
+The **ratings data** can be found in `data/training.csv`.
+The users' ratings have been broken into a training and test set for you (the split has been done by keeping the most recent 20% of the ratings for the testing set).

-The **ratings data** can be found in `data/ratings.mat`.

 You are provided a **request** file in `data/requests.csv`.
-It contains a list of `user,movie,id` for which you need to predict the (missing) `rating` column.
+It contains a list of `user,movie` for which you need to predict the (missing) `rating` column.

 Your **score** will be measured based on how well you predict the ratings for the users' ratings compared to our test set.
 At the end of the day, we will collect your predicted ratings and provide a score.

 ## How to implement your recommender